 Photo by Latifah Albokhari

-Recent exhibitions include, Islamic Art Biennale, Jeddah (2025); Hunna Art, Kuwait (2024); Bermondsey Project Space, London (2024); Bayt al Mamzar, Dubai (2022); Asia Culture Center, Gwangju (2022); and Hangar Space, Amman (2022).
+Kassisieh studied fashion design at Pratt Institute, New York, and completed an MA in Sculpture at the Royal College of Art, London.
+Her recent exhibitions include SAMoCA, Riyadh (2026); the Islamic Art Biennale, Jeddah (2025); Hunna Art, Kuwait (2024); Bermondsey Project Space, London (2024); Bayt Al Mamzar, Dubai (2022); Asia Culture Center, Gwangju (2022); and Hangar Space, Amman (2022).